claycantrell/LLMQualitativeCoder/README.md

 = Qualitative Coding Application

-The *Qualitative Coding Application* is a tool designed to assist researchers in analyzing qualitative data.
-Leveraging LLMs, this application automates the process of breaking down textual data into smaller units for analysis and assigning relevant codes.
+The *Qualitative Coding Application* is a tool designed to assist in analyzing qualitative data.
+Leveraging LLMs, this application automates the process of breaking down textual data into smaller units for analysis and assigning qualitative codes.

 == Features

-* *Dynamic Configuration*: Driven by a `config.json` file, allowing easy customization without modifying the codebase.
+* *Dynamic Configuration*: Driven by a `config.json` file, allowing customization without modifying the codebase.
 * *Deductive and Inductive Coding*: You can select between *Deductive* and *Inductive* coding modes by modifying the `"coding_mode"` parameter in the `config.json` file.

-- *Deductive*: Predefined codes are used from the codebase.
+- *Deductive*: Predefined codes are assigned from the codebase.
 - *Inductive*: Codes are generated during the analysis based on instructions outlined in your inductive coding prompt

 * *Parsing Transcripts*: Breaks down speaking turns into smaller meaning units based on customizable prompts.
 * *Code Retrieval with FAISS*: Utilizes FAISS for efficient retrieval of relevant codes, reducing token usage and possibly increasing performance with larger codebases.
-* *Integration with OpenAI*: Leverages OpenAI's language models for advanced natural language processing tasks.
 * *Flexible Output Formats*: Exports coded data in JSON or CSV formats.
-* *Comprehensive Logging*: Detailed logging with options to log to console and/or files, aiding in monitoring and debugging.
+* *Comprehensive Logging*: Detailed logging with options to log to console and/or files.

 == Architecture

-* *`main.py`*: Orchestrates the entire workflow, from loading configurations to exporting results.
+* *`main.py`*: Orchestrates the entire workflow.
 * *`utils.py`*: Contains utility functions for loading configurations, prompts, and initializing resources.
 * *`data_handlers.py`*: Handles data loading, validation, and transformation of data into units for analysis.
 * *`qual_functions.py`*: Implements core functionalities such as parsing transcripts and assigning codes to meaning units.